yuanfang313/CIM642_Physical_Computing/MidtermProject.md

  ### 4-1-1.
 Create a layout for your interface

  ### 4-1-2.
 Storyboard the interaction

 * Draw a step by step diagram of the interaction

 * Explain how the project is used?

-  * How does the user interact with the input
+  * **How does the user interact with the input?

+  A: Watch the egg and knock it!

-  * Why did you decide to use that component?
+  * **Why did you decide to use that component?

+  A: I don't want any components extruding the egg, so I excluded any forms of potentiometer and button.
+  Therefore I need to make my choice within temperature sensor, sound sensor(piezo), photoresistor.

+  I think all these three inputs, temperature, sounds, lights will make a well responding egg, but based my skills and tools currently, setting my inputs as "sounds" is the best choice.

-  * Explain how the input translates to the output
+  * **Explain how the input translates to the output

+  A: The piezo that attached inside the shell of the egg analogRead the values of knocks from users, which are translated to the values analogWrite by servo and led inside.

 ## 4-2.
 Talk about what form factor/size your project would ideally be.

+The ideal size of the egg would be the size that audience can hold it with one hand.

 ### 4-2-1.
 What worked/did not work?

+I'd expected more events happenging inside (or from) the egg, but the space inside is too small.
+The effects that I currently can accomplish are already used up all space on my tiny breadboard in the egg.

 ### 4-2-2.
 If you had more time what would you change in your project?

+I want to make a tail and two legs on my egg!

 &nbsp;
 &nbsp;